3. Client Enrollment

 Upload custom FileWave Client PKG to FileWave

-Enrolling Apple devices via DEP
+Enrolling Apple devices via ADE

-Now that your devices have been "Assigned" to a DEP Profile, they can either be Factory Reset if already configured or taken fresh out of the box from Apple and they will automatically enroll into FileWave.
+Now that your devices have been "Assigned" to a ADE Profile, they can either be Factory Reset if already configured or taken fresh out of the box from Apple and they will automatically enroll into FileWave.

 macOS |